yWorks/yfiles-for-html-demos/demos/style/shape-port-style/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/style/shape-port-style/).

-This demo shows the main features of the [ShapePortStyle](https://docs.yworks.com/yfileshtml/#/api/ShapePortStyle) class, most notably its supported [shapes](https://docs.yworks.com/yfileshtml/#/api/ShapeNodeShape).
+This demo shows the main features of the [ShapePortStyle](https://docs.yworks.com/yfileshtml/api/ShapePortStyle) class, most notably its supported [shapes](https://docs.yworks.com/yfileshtml/api/ShapeNodeShape).
 The exact shape of each node port is displayed in the node label.

 Besides shapes, the _color_, _size_, _outline_, _offset_ and _aspect ratio_ of ports can also be customized with ShapePortStyle.

-One can also create fully custom port visualizations by extending the [PortStyleBase](https://docs.yworks.com/yfileshtml/#/api/PortStyleBase) class.
-See [Step Tutorial: Port Style Implementation](../../tutorial-style-implementation-port/01-render-port-shape/) for detailed tutorials.
+One can also create fully custom port visualizations by extending the [PortStyleBase](https://docs.yworks.com/yfileshtml/api/PortStyleBase) class.
+See [Tutorial: Port Style Implementation](../../tutorial-style-implementation-port/01-render-port-shape/) for detailed tutorials.

 ## Things to Try